Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Introduction

-In summary, we make the following contributions: \textbf{C1)} we introduce \ours, a fast \gls{mtp} framework based on PCs that overcomes the independence assumptions of previous work and generalises tensor decomposition methods \citep{basharin2024faster}; \textbf{C2)} we rigorously identify trade-offs between acceptance rates in speculative decoding and latency of generation, based on different choices of \gls{pc} architectures and partial layer sharing; \textbf{C3)} we empirically demonstrate the effectiveness of \ours by repurposing EvaByte~\citep{evabyte2025}, a byte-level LLM, into our framework.
-The choice of this use case is motivated by the fact that existing byte-level \glspl{llm} ~\citep{pagnoni2024blt,wang2024mambabyte} obviate the limitations of sub-word tokenisers---including uneven efficiency \citep{ahia-etal-2023-languages,dagan2024getting}, lack of interoperability ~\citep{minixhofer2025crosstokenizer}, and vulnerabilities ~\citep{rumbelow2023,land2024magikarp,geiping2024coercing,salesky-etal-2021-robust}---at the cost of significantly slowing down generation.
-We find that \ours increases the throughput of EvaByte by $5.47\times$ with respect to AR generation and $1.22\times$ with respect to \gls{mtp} with independence assumptions.
+In summary, we make the following contributions: \textbf{C1)} we introduce \ours, a fast \gls{mtp} framework based on PCs that relaxes the independence assumptions of previous work and generalises tensor decomposition methods~\citep{basharin2024faster}; \textbf{C2)} we rigorously identify trade-offs between the number of accepted tokens in speculative decoding and the latency of generation, based on different choices of \gls{pc} architectures and partial layer sharing; \textbf{C3)} we empirically demonstrate the effectiveness of \ours by repurposing two byte-level \glspl{llm}, EvaByte~\citep{evabyte2025} and Llama 3.2 3B Byte~\citep{minixhofer2025}, into our framework.
+We find that \ours substantially increases the throughput of EvaByte by $5.15\times$ and that of Llama by $2.24\times$ with respect to AR generation and both by $1.17\times$ with respect to \gls{mtp} with independence assumptions, by supporting \gls{mtp} windows of up to 16 bytes.